 Matthew Part Three: Dive

 Do you remember in last week’s Snapshot video I explained who the audience of the book of Matthew was?
-Audience is important, it is going to guide the language used by the author, the points they emphasize and the concepts and themes they are going to reference.
-When I was a youth pastor I didn’t get up and start my preach like I would if I was lecturing at College.
+Audience is important, it guides the language used by the author, the points they emphasize and the concepts and themes they reference.
+When I was a youth pastor, I didn’t get up and start my preach like I would if I was lecturing at C3 College.
 I referenced movies, new songs, used language that was ‘youthy’.
-This is the same with the writers of the New Testament books, they are speaking to an intended audience and they use language and styles that communicate best to that audience.
-Now that doesn’t mean that the book is then ‘closed’ and only relates to that audience, the Bible is cross cultural, cross generational and timeless, it communicates and impacts all people at all times.
+It is the same with the writers of the New Testament books, they are speaking to an intended audience and they use language and styles that communicate best to that audience.
+Now, that doesn’t mean that the book is then ‘closed’ and only relates to that audience, the Bible is cross cultural, cross generational and timeless, it communicates and impacts all people at all times.
 But learning about the intended audience is a great way to get more out of the text so you can recognise patterns and language.

 Christ is the King of the Jews, rejected by His people, crucified for the whole world and now alive in heaven.
 Jesus is the fulfilment of Israel’s messianic hopes and expectations.

-Now as I was praying over what to write this week, our last week in Matthew, I kept seeing a vision of a large stamp, like the one in the image below.
-But instead of saying CANCELLED, God was stamping COMPLETE over your prayers and your lives.
+Now, as I was praying over what to write this week, our last week in Matthew, I kept seeing a vision of a large stamp, like the big red ones you see on TV.
+God was stamping COMPLETE over your prayers and your lives.

-1:22 All this took place to fulfil what the Lord has said through the prophet
+M 1:22 All this took place to fulfil what the Lord has said through the prophet…

-2:15 And so was fulfilled what the Lord has said
+M 2:15 And so was fulfiled what the Lord has said…

-2:17 Then what was said through the prophet Jeremiah was fulfilled
+M 2:17 Then what was said through the prophet Jeremiah was fulfiled…

-2:23 So was fulfilled what was said through the prophets
+M 2:23 So was fulfiled what was said through the prophets…

-Now these fulfilled scriptures are throughout the book but let me show you the pinnacle point in Matthew that explains why he is tracing all the things that are fulfilled in Jesus.
-Look at Matthew 5:17 “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfil them.”
+Now these fulfiled scriptures are throughout the book but let me show you the pinnacle point in Matthew that explains why he is tracing all the things that are fulfilled in Jesus.
+Look at

 This is the heart of Matthew in writing this gospel for the Jewish audience and for us.
 He wants his audience to know that our promises in the Old Testament are safe, they are not abolished or cancelled, they are fulfilled and complete.
 Rejoice the Kingdom has come!